 Sometimes it feels like there’s a cone of silence around birthing rooms – and there shouldn’t be.

-Pregnant people don’t always want to hear stories of birth trauma, though, and that’s okay, too.
+But people who are pregnant don’t always want to hear stories of birth trauma, and that’s OK too.
 Everyone prepares for birth in their own way.

 If at any time in your pregnancy you aren’t in the right headspace to hear a difficult story that someone starts to tell, here’s an idea from my wise friend Sarah.
 When she was pregnant with her first baby, she started interrupting people early on and saying something like: